-The Company paid \$827,000 during fiscal 2015 to a third-party entity for the purchase of furniture and leasehold improvements as well as interior decorating and design services primarily for our Las Vegas, San Francisco and Chicago facilities.
+The Company paid \$314,948 during fiscal 2016 to Architexture Studios, Inc., a third-party entity, for the purchase of furniture and leasehold improvements as well as interior decorating and design services primarily for our Bronx, Chicago, Ridgefield and San Francisco facilities.
 This entity is owned by Julie Hardridge, the sister-in-law of Christopher Pappas.

-John DeBenedetti and Theresa Lincoln, indirectly through TJ Investments, LLC, own a 16.67% ownership interest in Old World Provisions, which supplies products to the Company following the Del Monte acquisition.
-During the year ended December 25, 2015 the Company purchased approximately \$900,000 of products from Old World Provisions.
-Neither Mr. J. DeBenedetti nor Ms. Lincoln is involved in the day-to-day management of Old World Provisions.
+John DeBenedetti and Theresa Lincoln, indirectly through TJ Investments, LLC, own a 16.67% ownership interest in Old World Provisions, Inc., which supplies products to the Company following the Del Monte acquisition.
+During fiscal 2016, the Company purchased approximately \$568,087 of products from Old World Provisions, Inc. Neither Mr. J. DeBenedetti nor Ms. Lincoln is involved in the day-to-day management of Old World Provisions, Inc.